fangq/mcx/example/digimouse/README.txt

  unlzma digimouse_0.8mm.bin.lzma

+and then run it using

+ ./run_atlas.sh

+or

+ ./run_atlas.sh -n 1e6

+to specify a different photon number

+=== Reference ===

 [Fang2012] Fang Q and Kaeli D, "Accelerating mesh-based Monte Carlo method on modern CPU architectures," Biomed.
 Opt.
 Express, 3(12), 3223-3230, 2012